Hooton railway station: Services

 Trains between Chester and Liverpool operate every 15 minutes in each direction during weekdays, every 30 minutes in the evening and on Sundays.
 The Ellesmere Port/Liverpool service runs every 15 minutes during Monday-Friday peak hours and every 30 minutes at other times.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 777 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.

 Platform 3 serves northbound trains.
 Platform 2 serves trains for Chester and Ellesmere Port and its opposite face is Platform 1, a south-facing bay platform with electrified track used primarily for stabling.
 These platforms are all accessed by the overbridge/lifts.

 The booking office gives onto the fourth platform which is un-numbered; it was originally Platform 2 and is used primarily for loco-hauled rail-tour trains starting from and terminating at Hooton.
 The line serving it is not electrified, reverts to double track north of the road bridge, and continues northbound for some three-quarters of a mile.

 The original Platform 1, a bay serving the former Helsby branch adjacent to original Platform 2, has disappeared with re-modelling.
 Platform 7 was used by trains from the West Kirby branch bound for Birkenhead and lies abandoned and heavily overgrown, as is original Platform 6 which would form the other face of the present Platform 3 (formerly Platform 5) but for a central fence erected at the time of the re-modelling.